chrissy3030/automations/README.md

 This repository contains images of my n8n workflows and automation projects.
+These are made from scratch and tested end to end, ready to use, unless stated otherwise.

 Content:

-  - Workflow 1: Daily Status + Telegram Alert
+  - Workflow 1: Daily Status + Telegram Alert (Basic Workplace)

-  - Workflow 2: Email booking + Database Auto update
+  - Workflow 2: Email booking + Database Auto update (Basic Workplace)

 ## Workflow 1: Daily Status + Telegram Alert